sraeisi/MachineLearning_Physics/README.md

 -   Some initial proposal: Clear statement of the problem and some primary assessment of why using ML could help answer this problem.
 (Due Feb 28th)

--   Data collection/generation and preparation: (Due March 15th)
+-   Data collection/generation and preparation: (Due March 15th => Extended to March 20th)
     - Create a folder for this part
     - Have a description (readme file) for the data
     - Describe your data: Where it comes from, different feautres and their physical significance, your target value(s)